GabiVelasco/horizon-spa-hotel/readme.md

 # Hotel Spa Horizon

-Hotel Spa Horizon is a fully responsive website designed to showcase the hotel’s luxurious spa, rooms, and amenities.
+Hotel Spa Horizon is a fully responsive website designed to showcase the hotel’s luxurious spa, rooms, and amenities and booking options.
 The site offers an elegant, immersive browsing experience with smooth animations and interactive elements.

 ## Summary